sblauth/cashocs/adoptpy/documentation.md

-How can adoptpy be used?
+How can I use adoptpy?
 ------------------------

 Since adoptpy is based on FEniCS, most of the user input consists of definining